Warconn/coachv2/README.md

    ```bash
    docker-compose up --build
    ```
-3. Access the web UI at `http://localhost:5000` (includes one-click ingestion and live recommendations table).
+3. Access the web UI at `http://localhost:5000` (includes filtering, sorting, and one-click ingestion).

 ### Python 3.14 note
 The `psycopg2-binary` package does not yet ship wheels for Python 3.14.
 If you are running Python 3.14 locally, replace the dependency and use the new driver instead: